Kievan Rus': Fragmentation and decline

 The decline of Constantinople—a main trading partner of Kievan Rus'—played a significant role in the decline of the Kievan Rus'.
 The trade route from the Varangians to the Greeks, along which the goods were moving from the Black Sea (mainly Byzantine) through eastern Europe to the Baltic, was a cornerstone of Kievan wealth and prosperity.
 These trading routes became less important as the Byzantine Empire declined in power and Western Europe created new trade routes to Asia and the Near East.
-As people relied less on passing through Kievan Rus' territories for trade, the Kievan Rus' economy suffered.
+As people relied less on passing through the territories of Kievan Rus' for trade, the economy of Kievan Rus' suffered.

 The last ruler to maintain a united state was Mstislav the Great.
-After his death in 1132, the Kievan Rus' fell into recession and a rapid decline, and Mstislav's successor Yaropolk II of Kiev, instead of focusing on the external threat of the Cumans, was embroiled in conflicts with the growing power of the Novgorod Republic.
+After his death in 1132, Kievan Rus' fell into recession and a rapid decline, and Mstislav's successor Yaropolk II of Kiev, instead of focusing on the external threat of the Cumans, was embroiled in conflicts with the growing power of the Novgorod Republic.
 In March 1169, a coalition of native princes led by Andrei Bogolyubsky of Vladimir sacked Kiev.
 This changed the perception of Kiev and was evidence of the fragmentation of the Kievan Rus'.
 By the end of the 12th century, the Kievan state fragmented even further, into roughly twelve different principalities.

 The Crusades brought a shift in European trade routes that accelerated the decline of Kievan Rus'.
 In 1204, the forces of the Fourth Crusade sacked Constantinople, making the Dnieper trade route marginal.
 At the same time, the Livonian Brothers of the Sword (of the Northern Crusades) were conquering the Baltic region and threatening the Lands of Novgorod.
-Concurrently with it, the Ruthenian Federation of Kievan Rus' started to disintegrate into smaller principalities as the Rurik dynasty grew.
-The local Orthodox Christianity of Kievan Rus', while struggling to establish itself in the predominantly pagan state and losing its main base in Constantinople, was on the brink of extinction.
-Some of the main regional centres that developed later were Novgorod, Chernigov, Halych, Kiev, Ryazan, Vladimir-upon-Klyazma, Volodimer-Volyn and Polotsk.

-Novgorod Republic

-In the north, the Republic of Novgorod prospered because it controlled trade routes from the River Volga to the Baltic Sea.
+In the north, the Novgorod Republic prospered because it controlled trade routes from the River Volga to the Baltic Sea.
 As Kievan Rus' declined, Novgorod became more independent.
 A local oligarchy ruled Novgorod; major government decisions were made by a town assembly, which also elected a prince as the city's military leader.
 In 1136, Novgorod revolted against Kiev, and became independent.
 Now an independent city republic, and referred to as "Lord Novgorod the Great" it would spread its "mercantile interest" to the west and the north; to the Baltic Sea and the low-populated forest regions, respectively.
-In 1169, Novgorod acquired its own archbishop, named Ilya, a sign of further increased importance and political independence.
-Novgorod enjoyed a wide degree of autonomy although being closely associated with the Kievan Rus.